Jumio/mobile-sdk-ios/README.md

 Please check out our [sample project](sample) to see how to use the strings files in your app.

 Our SDK supports accessibility features.
 Visually impaired users can enable __VoiceOver__ or increase __text size__ on their device.
-VoiceOver uses separate values in the localization file, which can be customised.
+VoiceOver uses separate values in the localization file, which can be customized.

 # Security
 All SDK related traffic is sent over HTTPS using TLS and public key pinning, and additionally, the information itself within the transmission is also encrypted utilizing __Application Layer Encryption__ (ALE).
 ALE is Jumio custom-designed security protocol which utilizes RSA-OAEP and AES-256 to ensure that the data cannot be read or manipulated even if the traffic was captured.